JoaoG23/Automation-to-send-curriculum/web/readme.md

-# Automation to Send Curriculum for WEB
+# (WEB Version) Automation to Send Curriculum for WEB

 ##### Hours : 16